kunalj101/python_intro_hackathon/chapter2.md

 *** =instructions

-- len function returns the lenght of string
+- Use len() function to store the length of string
-- Strings characters can be accessed using index number (similar like list)
+- Use start and end index to access the required characters, e.g. str[0:3] to return first three charaters of string str
-- Strings can be concatenated with other strings using '+' operator
+- '+' operator is used to combine two strings